 4) A proof of English proficiency

 The admission exam is an interview that is conducted based on the research proposal and other documents submitted by the candidate.
+The candidates for junior researcher position are expected to have a very clear idea about the arrangement and length of their PhD studies.
 The interview take place in July and candidates will be contacted to arrange the exact time.

 The assessment criteria